-50. Land accounts will be important in constructing a number of the indicators being proposed to support the SDGs.
-These indicators may require additional detail beyond that in the core tables such as the separate identification of wetlands within classes 6 and 9 of Land Cover.

-ii.
-Identify potential data sources and assess their suitability for accounts (considering, spatial and temporal coverage, classifications used, frequency of production, accuracy and ease of access of data).
-In this step the metadata associated with the data sources should be closely examined to assess coherence between data sources and consider where methodologies for differences in concepts, coverage (including units of observation), timing and classification will be required.

-51. As mentioned earlier, there is often national or international information available on land cover, typically derived from remote sensing.
-As well as information on agriculture - a major use of land - available from Agricultural Surveys or Censuses.
-Since land use is often regulated at the local government level, accessing administrative information which can be important in refining the land cover and land use estimates may require working with a large number of administrative entities or agencies and thus require considerable initial effort.

-52. Cadastral data sets that bring together administratively based information on all or significant portion of a countries land are available for many countries.
-These may provide sufficient information for the initial classification of various land uses with the reference to a single dataset.

-53. The integration and arrangement of this information requires skills and knowledge of GIS in addition to statistical skills and knowledge of accounts and information about land.
-A prerequisite to the successful ongoing production of land accounts is GIS information technology.

-54. At this point if sufficient basic data are not available to produce one or more of the accounts, it may be necessary to initiate a project to generate the missing data.
-This may well mean that account development splits into two paths one for the accounts that can be initiated with existing data and one where development will have to await the availability of basic data.

-55. In some cases where partial data exist but there are some important data gaps it may be a good idea to construct a preliminary account filling in missing data with the best available estimates.
-While such an exercise may not produce a viable account, it may well reveal more about the extent and importance of data gaps thus providing a better foundation for the development of these missing basic data.

-56. In the case where basic data must be developed, it is recommended that a separate project be initiated to develop the necessary data.
+- 49. Data on land use and ownership is desirable.
+Integrating these data would support a better linkage with the other physical and monetary accounts.
+For example, a given forest area may appear homogenous from a land cover map and yet it may be partly owned by government (as a park) and partly owned by a forestry concession.
+The forest area will have two different owners and at least two different uses.
+These differences will result in different conditions and ecosystem services. - 50.
+Land accounts will be important in constructing a number of the indicators being proposed to support the SDGs.
+These indicators may require additional detail beyond that in the core tables such as the separate identification of wetlands within classes 6 and 9 of Land Cover. - 51.
+The integration and arrangement of this information requires skills and knowledge of GIS in addition to statistical skills and knowledge of accounts and information about land.
+A prerequisite to the successful ongoing production of land accounts is GIS information technology. - 52.
+At this point if sufficient basic data are not available to produce one or more of the accounts, it may be necessary to initiate a project to generate the missing data.
+This may well mean that account development splits into two paths one for the accounts that can be initiated with existing data and one where development will have to await the availability of basic data. - 53.
+In some cases where partial data exist but there are some important data gaps it may be a good idea to construct a preliminary account filling in missing data with the best available estimates.
+While such an exercise may not produce a viable account, it may well reveal more about the extent and importance of data gaps thus providing a better foundation for the development of these missing basic data. - 54.
+In the case where basic data must be developed, it is recommended that a separate project be initiated to develop the necessary data.
 This project should follow the GSBPM steps and generic principle as set out in the first note in this Technical Note series.
-Depending on the organization of responsibilities within the statistical infrastructure of the country this step may involve additional agencies or sectors of the NSO.

-57. In cases where the existing data is in another agency the establishment of institutional and operational arrangements governing the shared use of these data may need to be put in place before the data can be secured.
-Again this may require that development of different accounts proceed along different time paths.
+Depending on the organization of responsibilities within the statistical infrastructure of the country this step may involve additional agencies or sectors of the NSO. - 55.
+In cases where the existing data is in another agency the establishment of institutional and operational arrangements governing the shared use of these data may need to be put in place before the data can be secured.
+Again this may require that development of different accounts proceed along different time paths. - 56.
+EEA compilers will at an early stage need to assure access to these data if it does not already exist.

-iii.
-Secure access to data, associated metadata and the rights to disseminate the accounts that are derived from that data.
-Where needed obtain access to expertise in organizations from which data is being sought to assist with analysis and/or training.

-58. SEEA compilers will at an early stage need to assure access to these data if it doesn't already exist.
 A key consideration is the terms of access under current institutional arrangements.
-These should support cooperative working arrangements and the release of the land accounts with sufficient detail to address the policy issues important for the country.
+These should support cooperative working arrangements and the release of the land accounts with sufficient detail to address the policy issues which are important for the country.

-59. In cases where institutional arrangements are not yet established, it should be noted that this step can take considerable effort and time as it will be important for all agencies involved to clearly appreciate the mandate of the other agencies and associated constraints.

-60. Establishing and maintaining good working relations with the agencies that are the source for basic data can pay dividends later in the production process when estimation challenges can benefit from expertise in all concerned agencies.
+In cases where institutional arrangements are not yet established, it should be noted that this step can take considerable effort and time as it will be important for all agencies involved to clearly appreciate the mandate of the other agencies and associated constraints.
+Establishing and maintaining good working relations with the agencies that are the source for basic data can pay dividends later in the production process when estimation challenges can benefit from expertise in all concerned agencies.